-Often in science fiction, insects are frequently featured as robotic critters.
+Often in the science fiction and fantasy genre, insects are featured as robotic critters, or vice versa.
 There are many examples in TV, movies, video games, comic books, even on album covers.
-From Cronos to The Golden Compass, the insect/robot archetype has been used, re-used and re-imagined countless times.
+From Cronos to The Golden Compass, the insect/robot archetype has been used, re-used and re-imagined many many times.

 Over time and ironically, this technology closely resembles the musings of science fiction.

-This hybridization of from both fields, is where Insect Lab borrows from.
-Insect Lab celebrates these correspondences and contradictions.
+This inspiration from both fields is where Insect Lab operates, by celebrating these correspondences and contradictions through patient and experienced handcraft artistry.
 The work does not intend to function, but playfully and slyly insists that it possibly could.